Inheritance and Risk of Renal Cell Carcinoma

 Natural History of Renal Cell Carcinoma

 The natural history of each RCC syndrome is distinct and influenced by several factors, including histologic features and underlying genetic alterations.
 Although it is useful to follow the predominant reported natural history of each syndrome, each affected individual must be evaluated and monitored for occasional individual variations.
-The individual prognosis will depend on the characteristics of the renal tumor at the time of detection and intervention, and will differ for each syndrome (VHL, HLRCC, HPRC, and BHD).
-Prognostic determinants at diagnosis include the stage of the RCC, whether the tumor is confined to the kidney, primary tumor size, Fuhrman nuclear grade, and multifocality.[10,11,12]
+The individual prognosis depends on the characteristics of the renal tumor at the time of detection and intervention, which differs for each syndrome (VHL, HLRCC, HPRC, and BHD).
+Prognostic determinants at diagnosis include the stage of the RCC, whether the tumor is confined to the kidney, primary tumor size, Fuhrman nuclear grade, and multifocality.[13,14,15]

 Family History as a Risk Factor for Renal Cell Carcinoma

-RCC accounts for about 4.1% of all adult malignancies in the United States.[1]
-Epidemiological studies of RCC suggest that a family history of RCC is a risk factor for the disease.[4,13,14] An analysis of RCCs diagnosed before the year 2000 in the Sweden Family-Cancer Database included all Swedes born since 1931 and their biological parents.
-The study observed that risk of RCC was particularly high in the siblings of those with RCC.
+Kidney cancer and renal pelvis cancer account for about 4.1% of all adult malignancies in the United States.[1]
+Epidemiological studies of RCC suggest that a family history of RCC is a risk factor for the disease.[4,16,17] An analysis of RCCs diagnosed before the year 2000 in the Sweden Family-Cancer Database included all Swedes born since 1931 and their biological parents.
+The study observed that the risk of RCC was particularly high in the siblings of those with RCC.
 Siblings of individuals with RCC had a higher relative risk (RR) than parent-child pairs.
-This suggests that a recessive gene contributes to the development of sporadic RCC.[13]
+This suggests that a recessive gene contributes to the development of sporadic RCC.[16]
 In another study, investigators studied all patients in Iceland who developed RCC between 1955 and 1999 (1,078 cases).
 In addition, they used an extensive computerized database to perform a unique genealogical study that included more than 600,000 Icelandic individuals.
 Results revealed that nearly 60% of Icelandic patients with RCC had a first-degree relative (FDR) or a second-degree relative (SDR) with RCC.
 Siblings of patients with RCC had an estimated RR of 2.5.[4]
-A study that evaluated 80,309 monozygotic twins and 123,382 same-sex dizygotic twins in Denmark, Finland, Norway, and Sweden found excess cancer risk in twins whose co-twin was diagnosed with cancer.[14]
-The estimated cumulative risks were an absolute 5% higher (95% confidence interval [CI], 4%–6%) in dizygotic twins (37%; 95% CI, 36%–38%) and an absolute 14% higher (95% CI, 12%–16%) in monozygotic twins (46%; 95% CI, 44%–48%)—for twins whose co-twin also developed cancer—than that in the overall cohort (32%).
+Another study evaluated 80,309 monozygotic twins and 123,382 same-sex dizygotic twins in Denmark, Finland, Norway, and Sweden.[17]
+This study found excess cancer risk in twins whose co-twin was diagnosed with cancer.
+The estimated cumulative risks were an absolute 5% higher (95% confidence interval [CI], 4%–6%) in dizygotic twins (37%; 95% CI, 36%–38%) and an absolute 14% higher (95% CI, 12%–16%) in monozygotic twins (46%; 95% CI, 44%–48%)—for twins whose co-twin also developed cancer—than in the overall cohort (32%).
 Overall heritability of cancer, calculated by assessing the relative contribution of heredity versus shared environment, was estimated to be 33%.
 Kidney cancer heritability was estimated to be 38% (95% CI, 21%–55%).
 Shared environmental factors did not significantly contribute to overall risk.

 While there is much debate about the referral criteria for hereditary RCC genetic testing, the following organizations have offered some guidance: